OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Tracker/InterfaceSpec-Tracker.md

 With respect to subset messages, this document is written with the device driver author primarily in mind.
 Client applications can access full or subset data as available, and full reports also trigger subset callbacks/populate subset data.

+Each message reports data on only a single sensor, and (in part because the set of sensor IDs is logically unbounded) no initial state is automatically transmitted to new clients outside of normal device operation.

 ### Pose
 #### Data
 - Sensor number